GLIMS-RGI/rgi_user_guide/_sources/data_fields/glacier_product.md

-# Data fields: glacier product
+# Data attributes: glacier product

 The following attributes are available in the RGI 7.0 shapefiles.
 For more details on some of them, see the specific sections below.